Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/09-TDD/README.md

 ## In Class Activity II - TDD Practice (70 Minutes)

 Use the [in-class-tdd](in-class-tdd/README.md) project in this repo as a starting point.
+I recommend [forking this starter repo directly](https://github.com/droxey/tdd-bdd-challenge) to best keep track of your changes.

 Feel free to work with a partner.

 The goal is to make each test pass!